 Services like Square, PayPal, Stripe, BlueSnap, and Authorize.net allow you to collect payments from your websites.
-However, they don’t provide an order form where you can ask any questions to your customer.
+However, they don’t provide an order form where you can ask customers questions.
 For example, if you’re selling a service, you’d want customers to enter details about their industry, needs, interests, etc. Using a simple wizard, Jotform can help you set up a payment form with additional fields in minutes.

 - Get donations for your cause.